Metaphor for Being Stuck: Meaning, Examples, and Writing Ideas

 Examples:

-• Deadlines piled up and now I’m trapped in a mental traffic jam.
+• Deadlines pile up, and now a mental traffic jam traps me.

 • I want to start the project, but I’m in a mental traffic jam.